 The first thoughts that come to mind when I think about my McGill Desautels MBA experience is simply ‘life changing.’
-McGill University had always been a dream school of mine, however, I never had the courage to apply until a member from the Recruitment and Admissions team convinced me to give it a shot.
+McGill University had always been a dream school of mine.
 I thought somehow it was destiny, as attending my dream school led to finding my dream job and meeting my life long partner.

 My advice to incoming students is to (1) have a vision and to never give up on it.
 You are the master of your fate and with the right attitude, work ethic and persistence… anything is possible.
 (2) Always be open to criticism and acknowledge how you can work on your weaknesses – no one is perfect and there is always room for improvement.
 (3) Invest in meaningful connections and enjoy the journey – the next two years will fly by before you know it so don’t forget to enjoy it while it lasts.
 If you’ve made it this far, thank you for reading my story and feel free to contact me if you ever need any help or advice.